 There’s some mystery surrounding the use of effects and acoustic guitars.

 Part of that is technical (electronics, sound engineering, etc.).

-But I think most of it is due to the fact that an amplified and processed acoustic signal just isn’t conventional.
+But I think most of it is because an amplified and processed acoustic signal just isn’t conventional.
 That said, if you ignore the tradition of the instrument, there’s a lot that an acoustic guitar can do just as well as an electric guitar.

-What we need to realize is that there is no such thing as an “electric-specific guitar pedal.”
+We need to realize there is no such thing as an “electric-specific guitar pedal.”

 All guitar pedals are electric.
 And yes, the convention is that they ought to be used for electric guitars, but all they really do is serve as a type of signal processor.
 That means they take an audio signal, transform it and produce a different output.

 Where it gets technical is when you try to use effects like distortion or overdrive with an acoustic guitar that adds too much feedback and noise.
 Acoustic guitars handle signal processing differently than electrics, so you have to be knowledgeable about those differences, knowing which boxes work and which ones don’t.